 Is this program right for you?

-This program is designed for students seeking a structured study abroad program where AU students focus on one academic theme, the Mediterranean region.
-This program is organized by full-time staff members in Madrid who coordinate the coursework, homestays, internships, excursions and other cultural events out of our AU Center in Madrid.
+This program is designed for students seeking a structured study abroad program where AU students focus on the academic theme of the Mediterranean region.
+This program is organized by full-time staff members in Madrid who coordinate the coursework, homestays, internships, excursions, and other cultural events out of our AU Center in Madrid.
 In this program students take exciting courses with other AU study abroad students.

 Check out the AU Madrid Center Facebook page!

 For thousands of years, the Mediterranean has served as a fertile basin of ideas and history.
 This still-thriving modern area has profoundly influenced Western civilization through the first democratic government, the development of coinage and a market economy, early theater, the beginning of classical sculpture and architecture, and philosophers who articulated ideas on human reason.
 Covering topics such as history, philosophy, mythology, literature, politics, and the arts, the Clashes and Alliances of Mediterranean Civilizations Semester gives students an interdisciplinary approach to understanding the major forces that shaped the area.
 Although the semester is based in Madrid, students will travel throughout the Mediterranean to other sites of historical and modern significance.
 Excursions change each term; previous excursion sites have been Barcelona, Morocco, Italy, and Greece.
 Students earn a full semester of American University (AU) credit on this program!